abe-101/Data-Structures-Algorythms/Boot-Camp/Queue/1-Queue.md

 ## Solution

 Implement a circular queue in the array.
 Maintain 2 pointers in the array, front and back.
 Add elements to the back and remove elements from the front.
-**The trink to making it easy: maintain a length variable* This keeps the number of elements in the queue.
+**The trick to making it easy: maintain a length variable** This keeps the number of elements in the queue.
 This way, we can easily tell if the queue is full or empty.

 **Pseudocode**: